giellalt/lang-luo/luo.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-luo/blob/main/../src/fst/affixes/verbs.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-luo/blob/main/../src/fst/stems/verbs.lexc)</small>Adjectives
-# Symbol affixes
+Adjectives in the Luo (Kenya and Tanzania) language describe things.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-luo/blob/main/../src/fst/affixes/symbols.lexc)</small>Proper noun inflection
+<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-luo/blob/main/../src/fst/stems/adjectives.lexc)</small>Numerals
-The Luo (Kenya and Tanzania) language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.
+Numerals in the Luo (Kenya and Tanzania) language are numbers.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-luo/blob/main/../src/fst/affixes/propernouns.lexc)</small>Adjective inflection
+<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-luo/blob/main/../src/fst/stems/numerals.lexc)</small>Prefixes
-The Luo (Kenya and Tanzania) language adjectives compare.
+Prefixes in the LUO language are bound to beginning of other words.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-luo/blob/main/../src/fst/affixes/adjectives.lexc)</small>Noun inflection
+<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-luo/blob/main/../src/fst/stems/prefixes.lexc)</small>Pronouns
-The LUO language nouns inflect in cases.
+Pronouns in the Luo (Kenya and Tanzania) language are references to things.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/nouns.lexc](http://github.com/giellalt/lang-luo/blob/main/../src/fst/affixes/nouns.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-luo/blob/main/../src/fst/stems/pronouns.lexc)</small>